 The Destiny logo features a typeface defined by strict geometry and minimalism.
 The letterforms are thin and evenly weighted, with clean-cut ends and subtle points that convey a sense of technology and futurism.
 Similar stylistic elements appear in fonts like Josefin Sans and Exo, though the original design maintains a distinctive character.

 The color palette is built on the contrast between deep black and light white tones.
 Black represents darkness and the looming threat that emerged after the fall of the Traveler, humanity’s guardian.
-White symbolizes hope and the power of the Light, wielded by the Guardians—warriors who protect mankind.
-These bright lines and shapes embody the mystical energy that enables the Guardians to stand against forces of darkness and chaos.
+White symbolizes hope and the power of the Light, wielded by the Guardians, who protect humanity.
+These bright lines and shapes embody the mystical energy that enables the Guardians to stand against the forces of darkness and chaos.